It is the Flashed philosophy that a bouldering system be uniform and consistent.

 There should be no changes in height of the landing surface, it should be the same for the entire area.
 This allows the climber to learn how they will be landing no matter where they are on the wall or in what orientation they are falling in.

 Planning out your bouldering padding during the early stages can lead to significant cost savings and ultimately a better user experience.
-To understand your specific needs, whether you’re building new or doing a renovation of an existing area, we offer many services including on-site visits, full gym analysis, laser mapping and CAD modelling.
-We will provide our recommended fall-zone specifications, work with your ADA and/or egress requirements, and develop a padding system that delivers the best composition and thickness for your budget, use and style.
+To understand your specific needs, whether you’re building new or renovating an existing area, we offer many services, including on-site visits, full gym analysis, laser mapping, and CAD modeling.

 So if you fall onto a bouldering floor made of only one foam slab, then it may be soft for the first few inches, but as you compress it more, the foam becomes more stiff and hard before pushing that recoiled energy back into your knees and body as the foam cells force their way back up.
 Not the ideal system.